preram48/sonarr-trakt-tv/README.md

 # Sonarr Trakt TV

 ## Introduction
-Sonarr Trakt TV is a program that monitors any trakt.tv watchlist and adds your shows/seasons to Sonarr.
+Sonarr Trakt TV is a program that monitors any trakt.tv watch, trending, popular, or popular list and adds the shows/seasons to Sonarr.

-Right now it only supports watchlist but I do plan on adding the trending and popular categories.

 ## Cloning from github
 ```bash